phracker/pthbetter/README.md

 And you will receive a notification stating that you should edit the configuration file `~/.pthbetter/config` (if you're lucky).

-If you have an error, try to setup chmod 777 on all files, even may be directory
+If you have an error, try setting the executable bit on pthbetter.

-     $ chmod 777 *
+     $ chmod +x pthbetter

 Configuration
 -------------